About 13:Seven Faith

 When Martin Luther recalled his discovery of justification by faith alone in Romans 1:17 he said, "Thereupon I ran through the Scriptures from memory."

 Thirteen:Seven Faith is based on the Hebrews 13:7 that says, " Remember your leaders, those who spoke to you the word of God.
 Consider the outcome of their way of life, and imitate their faith." (emphasis added).
 We can see the outcome of the lives of local leaders and church leaders throughout history and "imitate their faith," their disciplines, their lives.
-So each week at LTF we will have a new passage/verse of Scripture, a Catechism* Q&A, and a Song to memorize and meditate on to help inform our minds, while praying the truths found within transform our hearts to be more like Jesus.
+So each week at LTF we have a new passage/verse of Scripture, a Catechism* Q&A, and Songs to memorize and meditate on to help inform our minds, while praying the truths found within will transform our hearts to be more like Jesus.

 *Catechism is defined as: a summary of the principles of Christian religion in the form of questions and answers, used for the instruction of Christians.
 Using catechisms became standard practice in the Reformation era to educate children in the home and christians in the church so they would understand the teachings of the Bible.
 Many catechisms have been written, we will be using the New City Catechism created by Redeemer Presbyterian Church in New York City.
 It has been adapted from the Reformation catechisms and is formatted to that it is completed in 52 weeks (perfect for our purposes here).